-□ 1.
+☐ 1.
 Cut the wing and ailerons from the foam sheet.

-□ 2.
-Insert offset Z-bend clevises (A2) into opposing sides of two clip hinge control horns.
-Following the Expert Tip previously described, use the 3×900 mm [1/8" x 35-1/2"] wing trailing edge tube as a guide to glue four hinges and a control horn into each aileron.
-The control horns should protrude from the bottom of the ailerons, and the offset Z-bend clevises should be on the inboard sides of the horns.
+□ □ 2.
+Insert offset Z-bend clevises (A2) into opposing sides of two clip hinge control horns (C1).
+Following the Expert Tip previously described, use the 3 x 863mm [1/8" x 34"] wing trailing edge tube as a guide to glue four hinges and a control horn into each aileron.
+The control horns should protrude from the bottom of the ailerons (black and white side), and the offset Z-bend clevises should be on the inboard sides of the horns.
 Remove the tube once the CA has hardened.

-□ 3.
+□ □ 3.
 Glue a control surface brace (E1) onto the roots of the ailerons.

 □ 4.
 Slide four hinge retainer rings (C3) onto the wing trailing edge tube.
-Position the rings so that they align with the outer slots in the TE of the wing.
+Position the rings so that they align with the inner slots in the TE of the wing.
 Secure each retainer with a drop of glue on the outside of the gap.
 Glue the trailing edge tube to the TE of the wing.
 Be careful not to get glue between the rings.
+Keep the 1.5mm [1/16"] spacing between rings.

-\Box 5.
-Glue the 3 x 900mm [1/8" x 35-1/2"] wing leading edge tube to the LE of the wing.
+□ 5.
+Glue the 3 x 785mm [1/8" x 31"] wing leading edge tube to the LE of the wing.